Board of Directors

 Meghana Desale, MD

-Don serves as the President and CEO of the Community Action Partnership in Washington, DC.
-His previous stints include Boys & Girls Clubs in Maryland, the Corporation for National & Community Service, Pennsylvania Conservation Corps, and the Pennsylvania Governor’s Office.
-He currently serves on the boards of the Coalition on Human Needs, the Emerald City Collaborative, University of Maryland Upper Chesapeake Health, and the Susquehanna Workforce Network.
-He lives in bucolic Havre de Grace, Maryland with his wife Carol and their four rescue pets.
-His dream is a healthier, safer, saner, more prosperous world for all our children and grandchildren.
-Contact Don.
+Don serves as the director of alumni relations for Father Martin's Ashley, a nonprofit, nondenominational drug dependency and alcoholism treatment center in Maryland.
+His previous stints include the federal Corporation for National & Community Service, Boys & Girls Clubs in Maryland, Pennsylvania Governor's Office, and a national communty action organization.
+He serves on the boards of University of Maryland Upper Chesapeake Health, Emerald Cities Collaborative, and the Susquehanna Workforce Network.
+He lives in bucolic Havre de Grace, MD with wife Carol and their four rescue pets.
+His dream is healthier, safer, saner, more prosperous nation and world for our children and grandchildren.

 Scott Poppen, MD MPA